zhex/fe-dev-server/README.md

 If you want to setup an ajax api url, you can set the template to a json file.
 The server will look for the json/js file in view folder and send back it as a json object. the data in the view folder sounds not make sense.
 So if you want put the json/js file in the mock folder, then you can add a `mock::` prefix in the template path, then the server will look for the file in mock folder.

-If the mock file is a js file, then it should define as a module function:
+If the mock file is a js file, then it is good to define as a module function:

 ```js
 module.exports = function (params, utils) {